 Photo by Jon Davis

 Dennis' music career began in the early 1970s when he formed the eccentric progressive rock group Zuir in his hometown of Utica, New York.
-In the late 1970s he made a series of albums in Germany with Craig Wuest's proto-electronica group Earthstar (produced by electronic music pioneer Klaus Schulze).
+In the late 1970s he made a series of albums in Germany with Craig Wuest's Earthstar (produced by electronic music pioneer Klaus Schulze), perhaps the only American unit to participate in that country's "kosmische musik" scene at its height.
 In the early 1980s he collaborated with composer K. Leimer in the acclaimed Seattle-based experimental music group Savant.
 In 1983 he moved to New York City, where he was involved with the Downtown new-music community.
 Since returning to Seattle in the late 1980s, he has performed or recorded with such accomplished musicians as Stuart Dempster, Jeff Greinke, Fred Chalenor, Wally Shoup, Bill Horist, Lesli Dalaba, India Cooke, Trey Gunn, Lori Carson, Boris Savoldelli, Elaine DiFalco, Toshi Makihara, Elizabeth Falconer, Amy Denio, Eric Apoe, Bill Rieflin, Greg Campbell, Michael Monhart, Paul Kikuchi, Jessica Lurie, Eyvind Kang, Craig Flory, Jim Knodle, Geoff Harper, John Seman, Lynette Westendorf, and Olli Klomp.

 Dennis Rea with dancers, Chongqing Arena 1990